sondr3/simple-minify-html/README.md

 WHATWG is the current HTML standard and [obsoletes all previous standards](https://www.w3.org/html/).
 WHATWG lists suggested validators [here](https://whatwg.org/validator/).

-To minify even further, it's possible to enable options that may output HTML that doesn't fully pass validation, but is still interpreted and rendered correctly according to the [WHATWG parsing specification](https://html.spec.whatwg.org/multipage/parsing.html), which major browser engines ( Firefox, Chrome, Safari) implement.
-Refer to these options:

-- `allow_noncompliant_unquoted_attribute_values`
-- `allow_optimal_entities`
-- `allow_removing_spaces_between_attributes`
-- `minify_doctype`

-In Rust, `Cfg::enable_possibly_noncompliant` can enable all of these at once.

 ### Whitespace

 minify-html has advanced context-aware whitespace minification that does things such as: